Overview

 Contact center analytics changes this by applying natural language processing (NLP) and machine learning to process 100% of interactions automatically, at scale, without manual review.

-What contact center data includes
+What data does contact center analytics include?

 Contact center analytics processes several types of customer interaction data: